 - This can happen if you add cream that is too hot or get the ganache too hot in the microwave.

-- If your ganache does separate or look oily, add a little cold whipping cream (a tablespoon at a time) and mix until smooth.
+- If your ganache does separate or looks oily, add a little cold whipping cream (a tablespoon at a time) and mix until smooth.

 Store your peanut butter hearts in an airtight container at room temperature for about a month You can also keep them frozen for up to 6 months.
 If you add chocolate ganache to your hearts, you need to consume them within two weeks.
 Serve at room temperature.